BSA Cub Scout Program Overview: https://goo.gl/rPd1Tz

 This is an approximate list of what happens during the year.

 November: Pack Show.
-Canned Food Drive for our Charter Organization, The Salvation Army.
+Canned Food Drive for our Charter Organization, The Boys & Girls Club - Vista.

 December: We have a special Pack Show related to our Holiday Event.
-Serve The Salvation Army by participating in Project Angel Tree (giving gifts to those in need).
 Vista Holiday Parade.

 February: The Blue and Gold Banquet is this month.
 This event is a celebration of Boy Scouting’s birthday and is the Bridging (Graduation) of our Arrow of Light rank as they move on to Boy Scouting!